SEPTA Route 37

 Route 37 is a bus and former streetcar route operated by the Southeastern Pennsylvania Transportation Authority (SEPTA) in Philadelphia, Pennsylvania.

 Route description

 Starting at Snyder station on the Broad Street Line, the route follows Passyunk Avenue and Essington Avenue to the Eastwick Industrial Park.
 Some peak hour trips bypass the Park via 61st Street, Lindbergh Boulevard, and 84th Street.
-It then continues along Bartram Avenue, loops counterclockwise through Philadelphia International Airport, and reaches the Chester Transportation Center via Industrial Highway / PA 291 and local streets, with a short detour along Morton Avenue to Harrah's Philadelphia Casino & Racetrack.
+It then continues along Bartram Avenue, loops counterclockwise through Philadelphia International Airport, and reaches the Chester Transit Center via Industrial Highway / PA 291 and local streets, with a short detour along Morton Avenue to Harrah's Philadelphia Casino & Racetrack.

 History

 Street car service

 The original trolley service, nicknamed the "Chester Short Line", ran between Chester and 3rd & Jackson Streets in South Philadelphia.
 On February 15, 1911, the service was extended to Center City via the Subway-Surface tunnel.